LaihoE/DLAC/README.md

-# Deep Learning AntiCheat For CSGO
+# Deep Learning Anti-Cheat For CSGO

 ## Work in progress